stylekit/stylekit.github.io/_posts/_temp/_2017-01-14-framework.md

 - Make a framework of your swift files in a xcode project.
 And also add playground that can import the framework: [here](https://medium.com/@LogMaestro/adding-playgrounds-to-your-xcode-project-79d5ea0c7087#.q27u3w639)
 - Use the a .framework file in other projects by copying it: [here](https://www.youtube.com/watch?v=vChxJ_Nk6kI)
+- Export and Drag and drop .framework to different projects: [here](http://stackoverflow.com/a/40991398/5389500)
 ## Access level:

 Swift has three levels of access control.
 Use the following rules of thumb when creating your own frameworks: